jerji/resume/README.md

 ## Work Experience

 ### Beanfield Metroconnect
-2024/10 -- Present
+2024/10 -- 2025/09

--   Leads security analyses of new and legacy equipment, from detection through mitigation and until full remediation.
+-   Leaded security analyses of new and legacy equipment, from detection through mitigation and until full remediation.
 Identified multiple critical issues in a deployed, on-backbone device including authentication bypass leading to full administrative control.